Early Renaissance Art

 For reasons which remain unclear, there arose in Florence a new desire to cast off the old ways of thinking - in philosophy, religion and art - and begin anew.
 The model chosen by Florentine artists and intellectuals for this 'new approach' was that of Classical Antiquity.
 Why?
 Because they believed that Greek and Roman art constituted an absolute standard of artistic worth.

-Classical Greek philosophy was also consistent with the new mood of 'Humanism' which arose in Italy at this time.
+This classicism was also consistent with the new mood of 'Humanism' which arose in Italy at this time.
 Humanism was a way of thinking which attached more importance to Man and less importance to God.
 Although Christianity remained the only religion, Humanism reinterpreted it so as to give it a human face.
 Thus, for example, religious figures like Evangelists, Saints, Apostles and the Holy Family were portrayed as real-life people, rather than stereotyped and idealized figures.
 Humanistic philosophy placed Man at the centre of things, and in the visual arts this led to a close study of the human body, a return to the nude and, leading on from this, a preoccupation with nature in all its forms.

 Developments in the Visual Arts